Construction of smooth chiral finite-time blow-up solutions to Calogero--Moser derivative nonlinear Schr\"odinger equation: Introduction

 ($L_{Q}\eps$ and $A_{Q}L_{Q}\eps$ are often called \emph{linear adapted derivatives}.)
 This $A_{Q}L_{Q}$ is a correct conjugation in the sense that the kernel of $A_{Q}L_{Q}$ (in an appropriate space) is equal to $N_{g}(i\calL_{Q})$, and therefore $\eps\mapsto A_{Q}L_{Q}\eps$ is one-to-one on (a truncated version of) $N_{g}(\calL_{Q}i)^{\perp}$.
-A similar process was done in (CSS) \cite{KimKwon2020blowup}.
+A similar process was performed in (CSS) \cite{KimKwon2020blowup}.
 However, the discovery of \eqref{eq:intro-first-conj-idty} in our case seems highly nontrivial compared to that of (CSS).

 We need one more observation to identify the repulsivity of the flow $\rd_{t}+i\calL_{Q}$ in $N_{g}(\calL_{Q}i)^{\perp}$.
-The flow $\rd_{t}-i\rd_{xx}$ already seems nice, but monotonicity estimates for this 1D flow is delicate due to the resonance at zero as is well-known.
-Our additional observation is that we will always be able to restrict this flow to \emph{odd solutions} through a parity decomposition.
-Indeed, by writing $A_{Q}=\rd_{x}B_{Q}$, we observe that only conjugating $B_{Q}$ is enough to get $-i\rd_{xx}$:
+The flow $\rd_{t}-i\rd_{xx}$ already seems nice, but monotonicity estimates for this 1D flow is delicate due to the resonance at zero, as is well known.
+Our additional input is the higher-order conservation laws that naturally arise from the integrability.

-Then, both the variables $\calH B_{Q}L_{Q}\eps_{e}$ for the even part $\eps_{e}$ of $\eps$ and $B_{Q}L_{Q}\eps_{o}$ for the odd part of $\eps_{o}$ of $\eps$ are \emph{odd} and they still evolve under the flow $\rd_{t}-i\rd_{xx}$.
-Once we can restrict the flow $\rd_{t}-i\rd_{xx}$ to odd solutions, we can use the connection (through the multiplication or division by $x$) between odd symmetric 1D free Schrödinger waves and radially symmetric 3D free Schrödinger waves, and the well-known Morawetz estimate in 3D to restore repulsivity in our case.

 \emph{2.
-Nonlinear conjugation identity.} In our actual nonlinear analysis, we view \eqref{CMdnls-gauged} as a system of equations for $v(t)$ and its canonical higher order derivatives.
-This idea was first introduced in \cite{KimKwonOh2020blowup}, inspired from the use of Hasimoto transform \cite{ChangShatahUhlenbeck2000CPAM} in the study of near soliton dynamics for Schrödinger maps \cite{GustafsonKangTsai2007CPAM,GustafsonKangTsai2008Duke,GustafsonNakanishiTsai2010CMP}.
+Nonlinear conjugation identity.} In our actual nonlinear analysis, we view \eqref{CMdnls-gauged} as a system of equations for $v(t)$ and its canonical higher-order derivatives.
+This idea was first introduced in \cite{KimKwonOh2020blowup}, inspired by the use of the Hasimoto transform \cite{ChangShatahUhlenbeck2000CPAM} in the study of near-soliton dynamics for Schrödinger maps \cite{GustafsonKangTsai2007CPAM,GustafsonKangTsai2008Duke,GustafsonNakanishiTsai2010CMP}.